OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-150.md

 ## Psalm 150:1

-> Praise the Lord!
+> Honour the Lord!

-> Praise God in His sanctuary;
+> Celebrate God in His holy place;
-> Praise Him in His mighty expanse.
+> Honour Him in His vast heavens.

 ## Psalm 150:2

-> Praise Him for His mighty deeds;
+> Honour Him for His mighty acts;
-> Praise Him according to His excellent greatness.
+> Celebrate Him for His supreme greatness.

 ## Psalm 150:3

-> Praise Him with trumpet sound;
+> Honour Him with the sound of the trumpet;
-> Praise Him with harp and lyre.
+> Celebrate Him with harp and lyre.

 ## Psalm 150:4

-> Praise Him with tambourine and dancing;
+> Honour Him with tambourine and dance;
-> Praise Him with stringed instruments and flute.
+> Celebrate Him with stringed instruments and flute.

 ## Psalm 150:5

-> Praise Him with loud cymbals;
+> Honour Him with loud cymbals;
-> Praise Him with resounding cymbals.
+> Celebrate Him with resounding cymbals.

 ## Psalm 150:6

-> Everything that has breath shall praise the Lord.
+> Let everything that has breath honour the Lord.

-> Praise the Lord!
+> Honour the Lord!